TacticalNuclearRaccoon/streamlit_coding_assistant/README.md

 # Streamlit chat assistant

 This is a streamlit app that will run LLM models locally using Ollama.
 You need to have Ollama installed.
-You need to have at least one model pulled from Ollama (I recommend starting with a samll one).
+You need to have at least one model pulled from Ollama (I recommend starting with a small one).

 You can go the the [Ollama website](https://ollama.com/) to see installing instructions.